kk3rn3l/Cell-Phone-Number-Generator/README.md

 # Please note that this tool should be used responsibly and in accordance with applicable laws and regulations.

 Python program to generate Cell Phone Numbers.
-Make sure to add of subtract "for j in range(10): " according to your needs.
+Make sure to add or subtract "for j in range(10): " according to your needs.
 And set the range 1 digit higher than your desired number.